Smoothini/console-saves-inspector/README.md

 _NOTE: I've only tested on windows for now, but feel free to open an issue or make a merge request if changes are needed for other platforms!_

 ---

+## 💽 Supported Consoles as of now

+- Playstation 3
+- Playstation Vita

 ## 📸 Screenshot